 Physicists created an observatory for Cryogenic Dark Matter Search in an abandoned mine, which is located at a depth of 600 meters underground.
 The observatory consists of germanium detectors of a hockey puck size, cooled to a temperature close to absolute zero.
 The detector should record cases of elastic collisions of WIMPs with nuclei of atoms.

-As a result, eight silicon detectors caught three cases of collision of WIMPs with the nuclei of atoms.
-This gives a level of confidence of 99.8% that these are really new particles, and not the result of fluctuations.
+As a result, eight silicon detectors caught three cases of the collision of WIMPs with the nuclei of atoms.
+This gives the scientists a level of confidence of 99.8% that these are really new particles and not the result of fluctuations.

-Recall that in early April a detector AMS-02 installed on the ISS found in cosmic rays abnormal excess of positrons, which may be a trace of dark matter.
+It is worth mentioning that in early April, a detector AMS-02 installed on the ISS found abnormal excess of positrons in cosmic rays, which may be a trace of dark matter.

 The results of the new research look convincing, so it could be that we are closer to understanding the dark matter along with other mysteries of the universe.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.